danyi1998/OO-Project/README.md

-I coded this project after taking a class on Object Oriented Programming in my sophomore year at college.
-I wanted to reinforce some concepts and get some practice.

 This project involves the registration of students, university programs and their courses, and also allows students to register to study courses.
 It is meant to model a student and course registration system.

 It consists of 5 entity classes: Students, Student, Programs, Program, and Course, and 1 control class: Control.